System Shock: Sequels and remakes

-One of the first projects Night Dive Studios did following the acquisition of the rights was to develop System Shock: Enhanced Edition, which was released via GOG.com on September 22, 2015 for Microsoft Windows.
+One of the first projects Nightdive Studios did following the acquisition of the rights was to develop System Shock: Enhanced Edition, which was released via GOG.com on September 22, 2015 for Microsoft Windows.
 Similar to the System Shock 2 update, this version is intended to run on modern systems significantly easier among several other technical improvements such as the original resolution of 320×200, now boosted up to 1024×768 and 854×480 pixels in widescreen mode.
 The release also includes the original version of the game, titled System Shock: Classic, with support for Microsoft Windows, OS X and Linux.
 System Shock: Enhanced Edition received very positive reviews.
 Metacritic calculated an average score of 85 out of 100, based on nine critic reviews.
-Cameron Farney of COGconnected said: "If you haven't played System Shock before, there’s never been a better time.
-Whether you’re into shooters or RPGs; or just want to experience a cyberpunk romp with a good beat, this one is for you."

-Shortly after the release of the Enhanced Edition, Night Dive Studios announced their plans to develop a reimagining of System Shock for Microsoft Windows, Xbox One and PlayStation 4, featuring improved art assets and other improvements, and reworking the game to use the Unreal Engine 4 game engine.
-Initially, the game was announced as System Shock Remastered, though was later changed to just System Shock, as Night Dive considered that the effort they were putting into this makes it more of a reboot of the franchise rather than a remastering of the original game.
-Veteran designer Chris Avellone and members of the Fallout: New Vegas development team are helping Night Dive Studios with the game.
-While this was originally planned for 2018, Night Dive found that their vision had too much scope creep, and in early 2018, put the project on a brief hiatus to reassess their approach.
-Night Dive has since restarted its development but now simply staying true to bringing a version of System Shock to modern systems with minimal new additions, with release no sooner than 2020.
-The game has since been delayed to a release in May 30, 2023.
+Shortly after the release of the Enhanced Edition, Nightdive Studios announced their plans to develop a remake of System Shock for Microsoft Windows, Xbox One and PlayStation 4, featuring improved art assets and other improvements, and reworking the game to use Unity.
+Initially, the game was announced as System Shock Remastered, though was later changed to just System Shock, as Night Dive considered that the game was more of a reboot of the franchise rather than a remastering of the original game.
+Originally planned for 2016, development suffered from many issues, such as a restart in development as a result of a switch of engine to Unreal Engine 4, then another restart in 2018 after Night Dive found that their vision had too much feature creep.
+From here, they focused on staying true to bringing a faithful version of System Shock to modern systems with minimal new additions, with release no sooner than 2020.
+After multiple further delays and after seven and a half years in development, System Shock was released on PC on May 30, 2023, to positive reviews.
+Console ports released around a year later on May 21, 2024, also getting positive reviews.